guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 ### 🌳 Interpreting code with AST

-AST stands for `Abstract Syntax Trees` which means you can read Python code, any block you wish, iterate over the syntax and process it.
+AST stands for `Abstract Syntax Trees` which means you can read Python code, any block you wish, iterate over the syntax, and process it.
 Combine this with [`astpretty`](https://github.com/asottile/astpretty) and you have a powerful debugging tool.

 My process developing this linter was: